brainstormforce/wp-spectra/readme.txt

 = x.x.x =
 * New: Animations - Give a new life to your page with some scroll-based entrance animations.
+* Improvement: Added functionality in which a new paragraph block will be created when clicking enter in heading block.

 = 2.5.1 - THURSDAY, 27th APRIL 2023 =
 * Feature: You can now add Google Fonts to Block Based Themes from Spectra Dashboard.